callendera/MilestoneProject3/README.md

 ### Content
 * All info about recipes was derived directly from [Allrecipes](https://www.allrecipes.com/recipes/)
-* Code was derrived from myself, Studying the Modules in the previous sections, Tutor support, and from exploring various web entities
+* Code was derrived from myself, Studying the Modules in the previous sections, Tutor support, and from exploring various web entities with forums, such as: [W3Schools](https://www.w3schools.com/), [Stack Overflow](https://stackoverflow.com/), and [Slack](https://slack.com/).

 ### Media
 * The photos used in my webpage were from Google Images